titito2005/WildComponents/.github/ISSUE_TEMPLATE/issue-template.md

 ---

-## Change Description
+## Issue Summary

-Please provide a brief and concise summary of the changes you have made in this PR.
+Please provide a brief summary of the issue.

 ## Type of Change

-Select the type of change that best describes your PR:
+Select the type of change that best describes this issue:

 - [ ] **feat**: A new feature or functionality
 - [ ] **fix**: A bug fix